rblack42/cosc1337.I35sim/documentation/TestDrivenSimulator.rst

     :linenos:
     :caption tests/test_clock.cpp

 This test simply verifies that we can create an object from this new class.
 It will fail since we have not even written the class yet.

 Default Constructor
 ===================

 We will add a default constructor that sets up an initialized clock object.
 For this exercise, the initial values will simply be set to something rational:

 ..  checkpoint:: S3

 ..  literalinclude::    ../tests/test_clock.cpp
     :linenos:
     :caption: tests/test_clock.cpp
+    :lines: 14-18

+And here is the new code we need in out clock class implementation file:

+..  literalinclude::    ../src/Clock.cpp
+    :linenos:
+    :caption:   src/Clock.cpp
+    :lines: 1-10

 ..  vim:filetype=rst spell: